ipratiik/Nit-Tv/README.md

 Feel free to fork the repo and submit PRs!
 Open to feedback and suggestions.

-## 📜 License

-MIT License © 2025 Manit TV

-Built with ❤️ for NIT students! 🎓
+Built with ❤️ for NIT students by NIT Students! 🎓